vjindu/ConnectViewer/README.md

 Outputs :
 The user should be able to create a query to see data exchange for a single system or all the systems or some systems.
-When the query is run, the application should be able to generate an visual diagram simialr to the one in the attached file 'SampleforVijay-Output'
+When the query is run, the application should be able to generate an visual diagram similar to the one in the attached file 'SampleforVijay-Output'

 HI